pyrocko/pyrocko/doc/tutorials/gf_forward.rst

     # We define an extended source, in this case a rectangular geometry
     # Centroid UTM position is defined relatively to geographical lat, lon position
-    # Purely lef-lateral strike-slip fault with an azimuth of 104
+    # Purely lef-lateral strike-slip fault with an N104W azimuth.
     rect_source = RectangularSource(
         lat=0., lon=0.,
         north_shift=0., east_shift=0., depth=6.5*km,